Soil: Mesic (Medium)

-This is a useful plant for shoreline restoration and rain gardens.
+Suggested Uses: Bracted Spiderwort is native to upland prairies and grows well in sandy soils.
 Its showy purple flowers open in the morning and close around midday.
 The individual flowers last only one day but the plant produces flowers for several weeks.